rfedrick/finalproject/README.md

 ## Guidelines - you can delete this section before submission

-This repository is a stub for your final project.
-Fork it, develop your project, and submit it as a pull request.
+This is a stub for your final project.
 Edit/ delete the text in this readme as needed.

+There are two ways you can use this document:
+- You can download this file to a folder on your computer, edit this document and add other files (data, code, etc), and then zip up and submit the folder on canvas.
+- You can for the [repository](finalproject) containing this document on gitub.
+Then commit and push your canges to the repository, and submit a link to the repository on canvas.

+Github is a great way to work on projects, but also has a steep initial learning curve.

 Some guidelines and tips: